$0.00

 Notable cities in Montana include:

-• Bozeman. (pop 119,000) A quaint mountain town with a university, a strong student population, and immediate access to some of the most beautiful areas of Montana, such as the Gallatin Valley.
-A very fast-growing town.
+• Bozeman. (pop 119,000) A quaint mountain town with a university, large student population, and immediate access to some of the most beautiful areas of Montana, such as the Gallatin Valley.
+Bozeman is a fast-growing town.

 • Missoula. (pop 75,000) A university town in western Montana near Lolo Pass.
 It has a reputation as a relaxed and fun mountain town.

 • Helena. (pop 33,000) The capital of Montana.
-A relatively small, but pleasant, town with great access to central Montana’s most beautiful areas, such as the Bob Marshall Wilderness and Canyon Ferry Lake.
+A small, pleasant town with great access to central Montana’s most beautiful areas, such as the Bob Marshall Wilderness and Canyon Ferry Lake.

-Montana also has many quaint towns of about 10,000 people or less, such as Cut Bank, and Dillon.
-These towns offer one of the most unique experiences available in the state.
+Montana also has many quaint towns of about 10,000 people or less, such as Cut Bank, and Dillon, which are worth visiting.

 Wyoming cities